hmrc/frontend-template-provider/README.md

 </div>
 ```

-`article` is the most important part of the page and it is what your application is responsible for and therefore is the only part of the page that is mandated.
+`article` is the most important part of the page.
+It is what your application is responsible for and therefore is the only part of the page that is mandated.
 Everything else is optional and must be passed into the `templateArgs` (the map that is the second passed variable into the `parseTemplate` function.

 So, for instance, if you want to add a sidebar with your article, if call the `localTemplateRenderer` in the following way: